LesterLyu/The-Look/deliverables/iteration-01.review.md

 * The goal of the product and target users
     We have make clear that the goal of our product is to help young men improve their appearance.
 There are a large number of young men who are fond of tasting new technology but hate wasting time shopping or not get a clue of fashion.
 However they also have the necessity  of showing off personality and chasing girls.
 They are our inborn users.
     This goal of the product and the target users had never been changed since the idea was brought out.

-* Decided on some basic features of the product
+* Decision on some basic features of the product
-  * Profile our users by their favor
+    The features of the product were quite arguable.
+We first wanted to edit many fashionable suits and then just recommended them to the users.
+But this needed many fashion editors and they are out of our resources.
+Besides, our app does not have much value if the clothes are recommened by human beings.
+After several rounds of discussion and under the help of TA, we finaly decided to change the app into a intellegent recommendation system.
+First of all, it gains minimum necessary personal information of users, like gender, age and body form instead of filling a long form through sign up.
+Then it can learn user's preference, for example color, during the users' reviewing and purchasing.
+Based on the users' basic information and preference, our app will intellegently recommmend fashionable and trendy clothes to change their style and improve their appearance.
+We can also add more value to the app as addition function such as comparing price for the similar style products, and providing app database interface to the clothing producers or brand owners.
-  * Gain the information about user's favor in an interactive manner instead of filling a long form.
+  * Gain the information about user's favor in an interactive manner instead of filling a long form
+  * learn users' preference
   * Recommend product that matches users' profile
-  * User's feedback on a product will update both his/her profile and the ranking of that product
+  * Comparing price for the similar style products
+  * providing app database interface to the clothing producers or brand owners

 * Decided on framework/language to use for building the application
   * React Native for front end
   * MongoDB, Node.js for back end